marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-databinding-with-wpf.md

 ---
-title: "Entity Framework Databinding with WPF | Microsoft Docs" ms.custom: "" ms.date: "2016-10-23"
+title: "Entity Framework Databinding with WPF | Microsoft Docs"
+author: divega
+ms.date: "2016-10-23"
 ms.prod: "visual-studio-2013"
-ms.reviewer: ""
-ms.suite: ""
+ms.author: divega
+ms.manager: avickers

-ms.technology:
+ms.technology: entity-framework-6
-  - "visual-studio-sdk"
-ms.tgt_pltfrm: ""
 ms.topic: "article"
 ms.assetid: e90d48e6-bea5-47ef-b756-7b89cce4daf0
 caps.latest.revision: 3
 ---
 # Entity Framework Databinding with WPF
-This step-by-step walkthrough shows how to bind POCO types to WPF controls in a “master-detail" form.
+This step-by-step walkthrough shows how to bind POCO types to WPF controls in a ?master-detail" form.
 The application uses the Entity Framework APIs to populate objects with data from the database, track changes, and persist data to the database.

 The model defines two types that participate in one-to-many relationship: **Category** (principal\\master) and **Product** (dependent\\detail).
-Then, the Visual Studio tools are used to bind the types defined in the model to the WPF controls.
-The WPF data-binding framework enables navigation between related objects: selecting rows in the master view causes the detail view to update with the corresponding child data.
+Then, the Visual Studio?tools?are used to bind the types defined in the model to the WPF controls.
+The WPF data-binding framework enables navigation between related objects:?selecting rows in the master view?causes?the detail view to update with the corresponding child data.

 The screen shots and code listings in this walkthrough are taken from Visual Studio 2013 but you can complete this walkthrough with Visual Studio 2012 or Visual Studio 2010.

+?

 ## Use the 'Object' Option for Creating WPF Data Sources